 When you're promised a "rate lock" from a lender, it means that you are guaranteed to get a set interest rate over a determined period while you work on your application process.
 This ensures that your interest rate can't go up as you are working through the application process.

-While there are various lengths of rate lock periods (from 15 to 60 days), the extended spans are usually more expensive.
-The lender will agree to freeze an interest rate and points for a longer span of time, such as 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of a shorter period.
+While there might be a choice of rate lock periods (from 15 to 60 days), the longer ones are typically more expensive.
+A lending institution will agree to hold an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.

 Do you have a question regarding a mortgage program?